-At Rosewood, our specialty is the treatment of eating disorders(link is external).
+At Rosewood, our specialty is the treatment of eating disorders.
 However, very rarely does someone present with just an eating disorder.
 It is common that comorbid issues are also present.
 Dr. Nicole Garber, Rosewood’s Chief of Pediatric and AdolescentEating Disorders, shares her expertise on teens and self-injurious behavior – a common co-occurring issue with teens and eating disorders.

 Typical Scenario